 Be sure to signup for a field trip during registration!

-The 2017 conference has a variety of field trip offerings.
-For more information, click the tabs below or email email@example.com.
+The NMEA 2017 Conference has a variety of field trip offerings.
+For more information, click the tabs below or email firstname.lastname@example.org.
+All field trips take place on Thursday, June 29th.

 “The Edge of America”: Folly Island Birding Jaunt and Coastline Study